suprajaarthi/Node-basics/README.md

 # Node-basics-

-Node js
+<b>Features</b>
   - Event driven architecture
   - Handles request asynchronously
   - Single thread
-  - No process gets blocked - non blocking I/O
+  - No process gets blocked - Non blocking I/O
   - Cross platform environment

-Initially Uber used Multi thread Programming Language PHP
+<b>Initially Uber used Multi thread Programming Language PHP</b>
   - It handles each request on a single thread
   - Car dispatch operation was executed from multithreads
   - Once a car is dispatched to a user , the same car was dispatched to another user

-Asynchronous mechanism:
+<b>Asynchronous mechanism:</b>
   - When a request is made to server , instead of waiting for the request to complete, server continues to process other requests
   - When request processing completes, the response is sent to caller using callback mechanism

-1.Global objects
+<b>No Buffering</b>
+  - It does not buffer any data
+  - It outputs the data in chunks

+ <b>Non Blocking & Blocking<b>
+  - Understand with the help of a Restaurant scenario
+  - Blocking
+    - In blocking , the Waitress asks for the order and waits till the chef prepares it , serves the 1st order and then proceeds to the next
+  - Non Blocking
+    - In Non-blocking ,  the Waitress asks for the order of all the customers  parallely and when the chef prepares , serves the order simultaneously.
+    - Does not wait for the current request to end 1.Global objects

 2.Functional expressions